jasonleibowitz/invitae-cohort-analysis/readme.md

 After you cloned this repo, navigate to the project's root folder in your terminal.
 Then run the following command:

 ```
-docker-compose up -d --build
+docker-compose up -d
 ```

 You will see an output where the three applications (web front-end, api, and database) as all being build.
-As soon as that is finished, and especially if this is your first time running the build process, you will need to run a quick migration script.
+As soon as that is finished, and especially if you are rebuilding the containers, you will need to run a quick migration script.
 You can do that by typing the following into your terminal:

 ```
 docker exec api sequelize db:migrate
 ```

+You can avoid having to do the migrations again by running `docker-compose pause` isntead of `docker-compose down`.

 Once that's done you can visit the web front end by visiting `localhost:80`.
 The API is available behind port `3000` and the database is behind port `8001`.